Appeasement: Role of media

 Chamberlain's direct manipulation of the BBC was sustained and egregious.
-For example,>Lord Halifax>told radio producers not to offend Hitler and Mussolini, and they complied by censoring anti-fascist commentary made by Labour and Popular Front MPs.
+For example, Lord Halifax told radio producers not to offend Hitler and Mussolini, and they complied by censoring anti-fascist commentary made by Labour and Popular Front MPs.
 The BBC also suppressed the fact that 15,000 people protested the prime minister in Trafalgar Square as he returned from Munich in 1938 (10,000 more than welcomed him at 10 Downing Street).
-The BBC radio producers continued to censor news of persecution of Jews even after the war broken out, as Chamberlain still held out hopes of a quick armistice and did not want to inflame the atmosphere.
+The BBC radio producers continued to censor news of persecution of Jews even after the war broke out, as Chamberlain still held out hopes of a quick armistice and did not want to inflame the atmosphere.
 As Richard Cockett noted:

 [Chamberlain] had successfully demonstrated how a government in a democracy could influence and control the press to a remarkable degree.
 The danger in this for Chamberlain was that he preferred to forget that he exercised such influence, and so increasingly mistook his pliant press for real public opinion... the truth of the matter was that by controlling the press he was merely ensuring that the press was unable to reflect public opinion.

 The journalist Shiela Grant Duff's Penguin Special, Europe and the Czechs, was published and distributed to every MP on the day that Chamberlain returned from Munich.
 Her book was a spirited defence of the Czech nation and a detailed criticism of British policy and confronted the need for war if necessary.
 It was influential and widely read.
 Although she argued against the policy of "peace at almost any price", she did not take a personal tone, unlike Guilty Men two years later.